-The last day of school often presents a challenge for teachers.
+What to do on the last day of school often presents a challenge for teachers.
 With summer looming large, students often have short attention spans and more energy.
-Finding fun last day of school activities can help keep your students engaged until the moment that the final bell rings.
+Finding fun last day of school activities for middle school and elementary students can help keep your students engaged until the moment that the final bell rings.

 Memory and Autograph Books

 While children enjoy the summer break, many have very little opportunity to see their classmates who are not close friends.
 Have children fill out a memory book on the last day of school, and then have all of their classmates write in an autograph section of the book.
 Create the memory books ahead of time, using construction paper covers with pages in the middle asking questions about the school year for kids to answer in their books.
 Make the questions age appropriate, and leave plenty of space for the kids to write their answers and include pictures.
 Some questions you might ask include: